‘Permaculture’, you have heard the term but what is?

 *Please note that the CERES member or concession discount does not apply to "Bring-A-Friend" tickets which are already discounted

-Donna Livermore is an educator, biologist, permaculture teacher and community activator.
+Donna Livermore is an educator, biologist, permaculture & gardening teacher and community activator.
 She is passionate about living a life of good health, sustainable abundance and with a strong connection to the environment and local community.
-Donna has an on-going commitment to school education and she is on the board of a new school in Melbourne’s Inner West.
+Donna has an on-going commitment to school education through her work in sustainability and biodiversity education.

-With chickens, worms and a productive permaculture food garden in the front yard of her tiny suburban block, Donna is reimagining what it means to live a good life in the city and shares this with others through local fermenting and gardening workshops and through her Facebook page A Good Life in the City
+With chickens, worms and a productive food garden in the front yard of her tiny suburban block, Donna is reimagining what it means to live a good life in the city and shares this with others in her local community and through her Instagram page A Good Life in the City.

 For Information on our cancellation policy please click here